CeleritasCelery/coredumped/content/post/pointer_tagging.md

 Join the [discussion](https://discu.eu/?q=https%3A%2F%2Fcoredumped.dev%2F2024%2F09%2F09%2Fwhat-is-the-best-pointer-tagging-method%2F&submit_title=What%20is%20the%20best%20pointer%20tagging%20method%3F%20%E2%80%A2%20Core%20Dumped) or send me an [email](mailto:troy@troyhinckley.com).

 [^fn:1]: I say unused, but not necessarily zero.
 On Linux in particular the top bytes are 1 if the pointer is in kernel space.
+[^fn:2]: An LLVM contributor pointed me to [this](https://godbolt.org/z/TKoq4WKve) modified version of the code where LLVM will do the optimization we want.
+The key change is subtracting 1 instead of `tag`.
+Even though we "know" that the tag is 1 inside the `if` statement, compilers sometimes struggle with control flow-dependent facts.